Harry Belafonte: Later recordings and subsequent activities (1971–2017)

 Belafonte received the Kennedy Center Honors in 1989.
-He was awarded the National Medal of Arts in 1994 and he won a Grammy Lifetime Achievement Award in 2000.
-He performed sold-out concerts globally through the 1950s to the 2000s.
-His last concert was a benefit concert for the Atlanta Opera on October 25, 2003.
+He was awarded the National Medal of Arts in 1994, and he won a Grammy Lifetime Achievement Award in 2000.
+He performed sold-out concerts globally from the 1950s to the 2000s.
+His last concert was a benefit show for the Atlanta Opera on October 25, 2003.
 In a 2007 interview, he stated that he had since retired from performing.

-On January 29, 2013, Belafonte was the keynote speaker and 2013 honoree for the MLK Celebration Series at the Rhode Island School of Design.
+On January 29, 2013, Belafonte was the keynote speaker and honoree for the MLK Celebration Series at the Rhode Island School of Design.
 Belafonte used his career and experiences with King to speak on the role of artists as activists.

 Belafonte was inducted as an honorary member of Phi Beta Sigma fraternity on January 11, 2014.

 In March 2014, Belafonte was awarded an honorary doctorate from Berklee College of Music in Boston.

-In 2017, Belafonte released When Colors Come Together, an anthology of some of his earlier recordings, produced by his son David, who wrote lyrics for an updated version of "Island In The Sun", arranged by longtime Belafonte musical director Richard Cummings, and featuring Harry Belafonte's grandchildren Sarafina and Amadeus and a children's choir.
+In 2017, Belafonte released When Colors Come Together, an anthology of some of his earlier recordings, produced by his son David, who wrote lyrics for an updated version of "Island in the Sun", arranged by longtime Belafonte musical director Richard Cummings, and featuring Belafonte's grandchildren Sarafina and Amadeus and a children's choir.